 DeCarbon is an engineered carbon calculator that gives businesses the tools to fight for a sustainable future by providing a plan for changed behaviour, information on infrastructure upgrades to lower energy, operations and maintenance costs, and the ability to purchase carbon offsets.

 The carbon calculator takes actual energy data and generates an energy use intensity (EUI/CO2) emissions audit.
 This audit is based on advanced engineering principles and methods from the American Society of Heating, Refrigerating and Air Conditioning (ASHRAE) and International Organization for Standardization (ISO) methodology.

 In addition to reducing energy, operation and maintenance costs, our solution provides businesses with the opportunity to participate in the United Nations Sustainable Development goals, Canada’s commitment to reduce 30% emissions by 2030 for the Paris Agreement and take steps to achieve a Zero Carbon Building.

-Once your carbon emissions report has been calculated through DeCarbon, a report will be produced giving you a total of your emissions expressed in tonnes.
+Once your carbon emissions report is calculated through DeCarbon, a report will be generated, giving you a total of your emissions expressed in tonnes.
 From here, you choose a certified project you would like to purchase carbon offsets for.
 These certified projects reduce CO2 by capturing/storing CO2 or preventing new emissions.
 Project types range but can include the following: reforestation, landfill gas capture and wind farms.
-The benefits from carbon offset projects extend beyond reducing emissions such as providing sustainable work and bettering communities, nature conservation and promoting biodiversity.
+The benefits from carbon offset projects extend beyond reducing emissions, such as providing sustainable work and bettering communities, nature conservation and promoting biodiversity.